Avowed review: Is it Obsidian's best role-playing game yet?

 But the studio seems to have got that magic formula when it comes to RPGs and Avowed truly sits at the peak of some of its very vest work to date thanks to its compelling story, addictive gameplay and gloriously beautiful world.

-Avowed is the latest role-playing game from Obsidian Screenshot from Obsidian & Xbox
+Does Avowed, Obsidian's latest role-playing game, live up to expectations? / Screenshot from Obsidian & Xbox

 Avowed story